OP-TEE/optee_os/documentation/optee_design.md

 better performance.

 The technique to gather code in the different area is based on compiling all functions and data into separate sections.
-The unpaged text and rodata is then gathered by linking all object files with `--gc-sections` to eliminate sections that are outside the dependency graph of the entry functions for unpaged functions.
-A script analyzes this ELF file and generates the bits of the final link script.
-The process is repeated for init text and rodata.
-What is not "unpaged" or "init" becomes "paged".
+The `unpaged text` and `rodata` is then gathered by linking all object files with `--gc-sections` to eliminate sections that are outside the dependency graph of the entry functions for unpaged functions.
+A script analyzes this `ELF` file and generates the bits of the final link script.
+The process is repeated for `init text` and `rodata`.
+What is not "`unpaged`" or "`init`" becomes "`paged`".

 ## Partitioning of the binary
 The binary is partitioned into four parts as: